toddcf/code-snippets/deployment/deployment-checklist.md

   a.
 Resize window on each one to check mobile responsiveness.

-## Remove .html Extension from URL
+### Remove .html Extension from URL

+Do this *after* all link testing is complete, as it will no longer work the same on your local machine.

+1. Create an `.htaccess` file in your site's root directory.
-1. Use this code snippet in the `.htaccess` file:
+2. Use this code snippet in the `.htaccess` file:

 ```
 # Global Settings: